wasiur/wasiur.github.io/Miscellanea/README.md

 4. Stochastics (Taylor & Francis)
 5. Journal of Mathematical Biology
 6. PLOS ONE
+7. Mathematical Biosciences
-7. Journal of Chemical Physics
+8. Journal of Chemical Physics
-8. Mathematical Biosciences and Engineering
+9. Mathematical Biosciences and Engineering
-9. European Journal of Control
+10. European Journal of Control
-10. Journal of Mathematical Physics
+11. Journal of Mathematical Physics
-11. Journal of Mathematics in Industry
+12. Journal of Mathematics in Industry
-12. Journal of Mathematical Analysis and Applications
+13. Journal of Mathematical Analysis and Applications
-13. IEEE Transactions on Automatic Control
+14. IEEE Transactions on Automatic Control
-14. IEEE Control System Letters
+15. IEEE Control System Letters
-15. IEEE Transactions on Networking
+16. IEEE Transactions on Networking
-16. IEEE Transactions on Control of Network Systems
+17. IEEE Transactions on Control of Network Systems
-17. Journal of Scientific Research
+18. Journal of Scientific Research